-You may enroll in Summit Health Extra Care when you enroll into a Summit Health Medicare Advantage Plan, or you have until 90 days after your enrollment effective date to decide if you would like to enroll into Summit Health Extra Care.
-You may also enroll into Summit Health Extra Care during the annual plan election period which is October 15 through December 7 every year.
 Call Customer Service at 1-844-827-2355 (TTY users call 711) if you would like to enroll.
-Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays and holidays.)
-You will have to pay an additional monthly premium of \$5 per month along with your Part B premium and the Summit Health Medicare Advantage plan premium.
+Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exceptions of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)

 You may disenroll from Summit Health Extra Care any time or at the time you disenroll from the Summit Health Medicare Advantage plan.
-To request disenrollment from Summit Health Extra Care you need to state you would like to disenroll in writing and mail it to Summit Health Medicare Advantage Plan, Attn: Medicare Membership Accounting, PO Box 820070, Portland OR 97282, or you can fax your request to 1-833-949-1891 Attn: Medicare Membership Accounting.
+To request disenrollment from Summit Health Extra Care you need to state you would like to disenroll in writing and mail it to Summit Health Medicare Advantage Plan, Attn: Medicare Membership Accounting, P.O.
+Box 4529, Portland, OR 97208-4529, or you can fax your request to 1-833-949-1891 Attn: Medicare Membership Accounting.
 When your completed request is received, you will be disenrolled the first of the month following the month in which your completed request is received.
 Once you disenroll from Summit Health Extra Care you must wait until the next annual enrollment period to enroll again.
 You cannot retain coverage under Summit Health Extra Care once you disenroll from the Summit Health Medicare Advantage plan.
 A refund of overpayment of premium will be issued upon confirmation of disenrollment.